-2. Philips Sonicare DiamondClean Smart – best for all-round cleaning
+1. Philips Sonicare DiamondClean Smart

-There’s no getting away from the fact that this electric toothbrush is exceptionally expensive.
+There's no getting away from the fact that this electric toothbrush is exceptionally expensive.
 However, after just a week of using it our teeth, felt super clean.
 Thanks to the smart app features, we understood more about oral hygiene.
-There are five modes and three intensity settings; clean, for everyday cleaning; white, to remove surface stains; deep clean and gum health, and the idea being you treat your teeth to some extra attention once in a while.
+There are five modes and three intensity settings; clean, for everyday cleaning; white, to remove surface stains; deep clean and gum health and the idea being you treat your teeth to some extra attention once in a while.

 As for the app, once you download and sync the toothbrush to your smartphone it will track your brushing.
-With the help of a mouth map you’ll see where you need to brush more, and you’ll be alerted if you’re pressing too hard.
-Once you’ve finished the set two minute clean it will show you where to clean more thoroughly.
+With the help of a mouth map, you'll see where you need to brush more, and you'll be alerted if you're pressing too hard.
+Once you've finished the set two minute clean it will show you where to clean more thoroughly.
 It is very clever stuff, but all a bit unnecessary.
-After a few days we started to skip using the app and just let the toothbrush tell us (by vibrating) where to brush.
+After a few days, we started to skip using the app and just let the toothbrush tell us (by vibrating) where to brush.